b-chen00/Hobbyist/README.md

   username: "I Eat Tea"
   hash: // a password hash
   posts: // an array of references to Post documents
-  follows: // an array of references to User documents
-  followers: // an array of references to User documents }
+}
 ```